 Editors Note: While Cindy has no problem riding attractions like Expedition Everest or Soarin’, this ride was another story; she got terribly sick.
 If you’re prone to motion sickness, you probably want to take a pass on this attraction.
 If you still want to experience the ride, you may want to consider having a sick bag ready and perhaps try some Dramamine before boarding.

 To wrap it up – we are impressed with the detail and beauty that Pandora – The World of Avatar offers.
-The Na’vi River Journey is great, the gift shop is neat, and the food and drinks are good.
-Avatar Flight of Passage however is by far the highlight experience for us in this land.
+The Na’vi River Journey is excellent, the gift shop is neat, and the food and drinks are good.
+Avatar Flight of Passage, however, is by far the highlight experience for us in this land.
 We are huge Disney nerds and didn’t expect this attraction would win us over the way it has.
 But, here we are… HUGE Avatar Flight of Passage fans!

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.